dunvi/potrace-js/README.md

 -----------------------------------------------------------------------

-Some slightly confusing things about the current implementations: deciding whether to make a certain type of turn is a member function of the Drafter object because it requires knowledge of the image details.
+A slightly confusing thing about the current implementations: deciding whether to make a certain type of turn is a member function of the Drafter object because it requires knowledge of the image details.
 Deciding which turn to try in the first place (called the turn policy)